ahoymarcus/nextjs-myjs-tech-blog/articles/cryptography-steganography-and-cryptanalysis-overview-2022-04-07.md

 ### Traditional Cipher Systems

+A cryptosystem, also called a 'cipher system', is a implementation for a system which uses cryptographic techniques to secure it features.

 #### Ceasar Cipher

 Also known as Shift Cipher, it is one historic example of a cryptosystem where to produce the cipher, the message was rearenged by shifitng the alphabetic occurrences a fixed number.